 2020 | NYC | Artist

-Halwa. white resin covered with polyester foil in gold and silver aluminum 90X40cm
+Halwa.
+2020.
+White resin covered with polyester foil in gold and silver aluminum.
+90X40cm

-Support: Faten Gaddes's residency is made possible with support from The New York City Safe Haven Program, led by ArtistSafety.net, Artistic Freedom Initiative, Residency Unlimited, Artists at Risk Connection, Westbeth Artists Housing, and The Shelley & Donald Rubin Foundation.
+Support: Faten Gaddes's residency is made possible with support from the Wilhelm Family Foundation and thanks to the The New York City Safe Haven Program, a coalition led by ArtistSafety.net, Artistic Freedom Initiative, Residency Unlimited, Artists at Risk Connection and Westbeth Artists Housing.